 Concentration problems are a common problem when you live with anxiety.
 Severe anxiety makes it almost impossible to pay attention to the tasks at hand, and while an inability to concentrate is not always someone's priority when it comes to their anxiety symptoms, it is an issue that can play a significant role in reducing your quality of life.

 So what can you do about problems concentrating?
 We'll explore that in this article.

 Causes of Concentration Problems

 What's interesting is that calling them concentration problems may be misleading.
-Often you ARE concentrating - you're simply concentrating on the wrong things, like your anxiety and the way it makes you feel.
+Often you ARE concentrating - you're simply focusing on the wrong things (like your anxiety and the way it makes you feel).
 It's very hard to focus on work when you're worried about the day or feeling incredibly anxious.

 In some cases, you may also be suffering from rapid thoughts.
-Rapid thoughts are actually another type of anxiety symptom, and are caused by your body becoming overly activated to the point where it starts processing all thoughts as rapidly as possible, only to end up focusing on nothing at all.
+Rapid thoughts are another type of anxiety symptom and are caused by your body becoming overly activated to the point where it starts processing all thoughts as rapidly as possible, only to end up focusing on nothing at all.
 Both of these may be considered trouble concentrating, though clearly they vary in many ways.

 Finally, another problem is that many people use distractions to cope.
 For example, you may find yourself browsing the web more at work because browsing the web relaxes you.
 However, by doing this you are distracting yourself from your work as well making it difficult to be focused on your work because you're too busy trying to distract yourself from your anxieties with the things that give you some stress relief.

 Concentration and Anxiety

 Anxiety doesn't necessarily cause concentration problems as its own symptom.
 In fact, it could be argued that anxiety actually improves concentration.
 Anxiety is the activation of your fight or flight system, which is meant to keep you safe from harm by ensuring you're running away or fighting without distraction.

-So in a way, your mind and body is ready to concentrate.
+So in a way, your mind and body are ready to concentrate.
 The problem is that:

 - It has nothing to concentrate on.